Sumatran striped rabbit: Behaviour and ecology

-Habitat and range
+Distribution and habitat

-This species is said to be endemic and is native to the Barisan Mountains in northwest Sumatra, Indonesia.
-It has also been found in west and southwest Sumatra, and there is one record from Gunung Leuser National Park.
-It lives in forests at altitudes of 600–1600 metres above sea level.
-It is one of the few lagomorphs that chooses to live in the dense rainforest.
-The Sumatran rabbit also prefers to live more specifically in montane forests with volcanic soil.
+This species is endemic to the Barisan Mountains in northwest Sumatra, Indonesia.
+It has also been found in South, southwest, and West Sumatra.
+It lives in forests at altitudes of 600–1600 m above sea level.
+Some sightings have occurred in lowland forests as low as 544 m above sea level.

+The Sumatran striped rabbit prefers to live in montane forests with volcanic soil.
+It makes its shelter and feeds among the dense understory, generally avoiding clearings.
+Records of the rabbit are known from every Sumatran national park that includes montane forest habitats.